Illustration by Victoria Fernández.

 Swiss Germans vigorously promote the rich array of dialects found within their community, meaning that it’s not even accurate to say that there is one unified spoken version of Swiss German.
 The variety of Swiss German you’d hear in Zurich is completely different from what you’d hear in Basel, let alone in the market squares of Alpine villages.
 In other countries, dialects are often looked down upon and even discouraged, but in Switzerland these dialects are cherished and promoted, with their use being found across all levels of society.
 So if Swiss German is a dialect-ridden language that’s incredibly difficult to understand it must be folly to even attempt a conversation in German with a Swiss person right?
 No no no, thankfully not.

 The Swiss are taught “Standard German” (Hochdeutsch) from a very early age in school, as a result, they can communicate with Germans, Austrians and other German speakers without any trouble — effortlessly making the switch to standard German almost automatically when engaging in conversation with a non-Swiss German speaker.
-Moreover, as there is no universal written form of the various Swiss German dialects, all laws, books, newspapers and other forms of written communication are written in Standard German in Switzerland.
+Moreover, as there is no universal written form of the various Swiss German dialects, all laws, books, newspapers and other forms of written communication are written in Standard German.
 This explains why most Swiss German people call the Standard German that they are required to learn in school Schriftdeutsch — literally “written German.”
 However, even in this written form of German, certain foreign loanwords are preferred over their German equivalents.
 For instance, instead of Fahrrad (bicycle), Swiss Germans opt for the French loanword Velo.

 But it’s not just in the written world that you find Hochdeutsch in Switzerland.
 Standard German is also preferred as a spoken means of communication in more formal occasions when the need for universal comprehension is greater, such as in parliamentary discussions, news broadcasts, public transportation announcements and educational settings.
 Swiss German kids are rebelling against this orthodoxy however, and attempts at transcribing Swiss German dialects into written forms are becoming increasingly popular in informal situations such as Whatsapp and Facebook.